-With the second phase of the research programme "Urban Climate Under Change" [UC]2 , the Federal Ministry of Education and Research (BMBF) is pursuing the goal of further developing the new urban climate model PALM-4U (developed in the first phase) into a product that meets the needs of municipalities and other practical users as well as scientific research.
+In the second phase of the research programme "Urban Climate Under Change" [UC]2 , the new urban climate model PALM-4U (developed in the first phase) should become a product that meets the needs of municipalities and other practical users as well as scientific research.

 Two of the BMBF's three overarching strategic guidelines in the field of climate research will be pursued:

 - Building up practical competence in the use of climate knowledge

 - Identify and close the most urgent gaps in knowledge on climate change through excellent research